 The Matheson Creek avalanche on Tuesday, February 17 involved two snowmobilers riding in the Coal Creek snowmobile area southeast of Fernie.
-One rider was climbing a slope toward a ridge when they triggered a slab avalanche, were fully buried, and did not survive.
+One rider was climbing a slope toward a ridge when he triggered a slab avalanche, was fully buried, and did not survive.

 Based on the incident details available, the avalanche started on a northeast aspect near treeline at approximately 2,100 metres elevation.
 It released the recent storm snow and stepped down to the buried persistent weak layer.
 The fracture propagated widely into adjacent avalanche paths, triggering sympathetic avalanches.